Skip to content

 Field Values Sidebar

-The Field Values Sidebar provides a Kibana-inspired field exploration panel that helps you discover and filter log data quickly.
-It displays available fields and their top distinct values, making it easy to understand your data and build queries.
+The Field Values Sidebar is a Kibana-inspired field exploration panel for discovering and filtering log data quickly.
+It shows available fields and their top distinct values, so you can see what’s in your data and build queries from it.

 The sidebar appears on the left side of the query interface and shows:

-• All queryable fields from your log source
+• Queryable fields discovered from your current source

 • Top 10 unique values for each field with occurrence counts